 Chenghan (Hank) Ke (Product design), Ruika Lin (Merchant communications), Sola Ogunsakin (Engineering)

-Pitching presentation, designs, & viable prototypes
+Pitching presentations, designs, & viable prototypes

 Promotion codes rooted deeply in the niche market that led Wish to success.
 As one of the most downloaded shopping apps worldwide in 2019, the Wish mobile app is known for its low-priced products and year-round promotions.